-As a leading player in sustainable mobility, Renault Trucks committed to electric vehicles over 10 years ago in an endeavour to improve the quality of life in city centres and counter global CO2 emissions.
+As a leading player in sustainable mobility, Renault Trucks committed to electric vehicles over 10 years ago in an endeavour to improve the quality of life in city centres and cut CO2 emissions to decarbonise road freight transport.

-For us, electric mobility is the best answer to issues surrounding urban air quality and noise, as well as contributing to environmental protection and efforts to reduce global warming.
+For us, electric mobility is the best answer to issues surrounding air quality and noise, as well as contributing to the decarbonisation of transport and efforts to reduce global warming.

-This is why we are now offering our second generation of fully-electric vehicles, featuring the Renault Trucks E-Tech Master, Renault Trucks E-Tech D and Renault Trucks E-Tech D Wide, a complete range from 3.1 to 26 t.
+This is why we are now offering our second generation of fully electric vehicles, featuring the Kleuster Freegônes e-cargo bike, Renault Trucks E-Tech Master, Renault Trucks E-Tech D, Renault Trucks E-Tech D Wide, Renault Trucks E-Tech C and Renault Trucks E-Tech T, a complete range from 650 to 44 t GCW.

-Whatever the restrictions introduced in urban areas, our E-Tech range of vehicles can carry on working without any interruption.
+Whatever the restrictions introduced, our E-Tech range of vehicles can carry on working anywhere without any interruption.
 They are the ideal solution for preserving air quality and reducing congestion, as they allow silent deliveries at staggered times and produce no local pollution or CO2 emissions.

 Electric trucks are quiet (10 decibels lower than a diesel truck).
 This is much appreciated when they deliver to stores in the street below very early in the morning!
 They can now drive all night long in city centres and help ease traffic during the day.